bvandercar-vt/serato-tools/README.md

 - Serato track tag parsing and modification, including cue points, track color, beatgrid, waveform, autogain, etc.
 - Serato library database parsing and modification
 - Serato crate parsing and modification
+- Serato smart crate parsing (viewing only-- modifying a TODO!)
 - Dynamic beatgrid analysis that can be saved to a track's beatgrid.

+**Currently designed for Python 3.12+.
+If you would like backwards compatibility with an older version, please reach out!**

 ## Example uses: